 Assistant Project Leader

-I’m a third year medical student and I will be one of the Simulated Session Leads this year.
-I have volunteering with MOMs for the past two years and have loved being a part of the society.
+I’m a 4th year medical student and I will be one of the Volunteer Managers this year.
+I have volunteering with MOMs for the past three years and have loved being a part of the society.
 I felt very overwhelmed by the prospect of applying to Medicine in Sixth Form and ended up doing a degree in Biochemistry first, so I am very passionate about making Medicine accessible to as many students as possible.
-My role is to help run the simulated sessions and allow students to gain confidence speaking with simulated patients.
+My role is to help guide the volunteers through our events and I can’t wait to be on committee again this year!

 Simulated Session Lead